Workplace communication statistics (2022)

 Employees want access to business-related information — but, businesses don’t always provide it

-A report by Trade Press Services shows that as much as 85% of employees claim they are most motivated when regularly updated about company news and information.
+A report by Trade Press Services shows that as many as 85% of employees claim they are most motivated when regularly updated about company news and information.

-And, according to Gatehouse, as much as 64% of businesses cite their business strategies, values, and purpose as crucial information they want to communicate.
+And, according to Gatehouse, as many as 64% of businesses cite the following as crucial information they want to communicate:

 These high percentages have a strong basis.
 Namely, CEB/Gartner reports that more informed employees tend to outperform their less-informed peers by a whopping 77%.

-Sadly, the same Trade Press Services report also shows that as much as 74% of employees believe they are missing out on important news and information in their companies.
+Sadly, the same Trade Press Services report also shows that as many as 74% of employees believe they are missing out on important news and information in their companies.

-Moreover, IBM indicates 72% of employees don’t fully understand their companies’ business strategies.
+Moreover, IBM indicates that 72% of employees don’t fully understand their companies’ business strategies.